Idearia/WordPress-AI-Commander/README.md

 Important features to add:
 - add voice input support to REST API
 - add WP CLI command
-- tool to manage users

 Nice to have features:
 - add system prompt to option pages
 - allow to filter system prompt
 - allow links and newlines in chatbot responses
+- tool to manage users

 Bug fixes:
 - page scrolls down when a new message is added to chatbot
+- page scrolls down too much when a new conversation is created
 - check microphone permissions (e.g. what happens if denied?)
 - test user roles permissions